How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Experiments

 \textbf{GPT-4o with image generation capability.} Recent MFMs, such as the updated GPT-4o~\cite{openai-imagegen}, can generate dense image outputs rather than being restricted solely to output text.
-This capability represents a promising advancement for comprehensively evaluating diverse vision tasks.
-However, these new image generation features exhibit several limitations, some of which we illustrate in Fig.~\ref{fig:imagegen-failure-cases}.
+This capability represents a promising advancement, potentially enabling a comprehensive evaluation of diverse vision tasks.
+However, the current image generation capability exhibits several limitations, some of which we illustrate in Fig.~\ref{fig:imagegen-failure-cases}.
 Specifically, we observe that generated outputs suffer from spatial misalignments and hallucinations, as also observed in~\cite{chen2025empirical}.
-This presents challenges in directly applying this model to vision tasks, which we leave to future work to address.
+This presents challenges for directly applying this model to vision tasks, which we leave to future work.
 We provide further qualitative examples and preliminary quantitative analyses in App.~\ref{appendix:4o_imagegen_sup}.